 This was the view from the top of the Sky Wheel!

-But if you’re just a hair braver than I am, the Sky Wheel is a great way to see the view for miles!
+The Sky Wheel is a great way to see the view for miles!
 It’s a nice, air-conditioned gondola and a pretty smooth ride!

 Plus it gave you this view of the mini golf course!
 Aren’t my kids pretty good photographers?!